Okehampton: Military presence

-There is a substantial army training camp on Dartmoor which can be reached via Okehampton, and is commonly referred to as "Okehampton Camp".
+There is a substantial British Army training camp on Dartmoor which can be reached via Okehampton, and is commonly referred to as "Okehampton Camp".
 It is managed by the Defence Training Estate, and used by a variety of military units, including the Commando Training Centre Royal Marines (CTCRM), Lympstone, Devon, and many cadet training units.
 The Ten Tors event is run by the Army each year in early May from Okehampton Camp.

 Education

 Schools in the town include Okehampton Primary School and Okehampton College.
 There are also a number of smaller primary schools in the surrounding areas for children within the catchment area of Okehampton that include South Tawton, Hatherleigh, Chagford, North Tawton and Bridestowe.

+The Promise School, a 100-capacity school for SEND children aged 4–16 with autism or social, emotional and mental health (SEMH) special educational needs, opened in September 2022 as part of the Dartmoor Multi-Academy Trust.
+The school's purpose-built building on an industrial estate in Okehampton opened in September 2023 and was destroyed in a fire on 22 February 2026.